daniel-e/tictactoe/README.md

 # Tic Tac Toe

 This is an implementation of the classic game Tic Tac Toe.
-It consists of a web UI and a REST service.
-The REST service manages the games and implements the game engine.
+It consists of a web UI implemented in JavaScript and jQuery and a RESTful web service written in Python using the Flask framework.
+The RESTful web service manages the games and implements the game engine.
 The game engine's AI is based on the minimax algorithm which makes the AI unbeatable.

+Really nothing new here.
+I was just bored.

 ![tic tac toe screenshot](screenshot.png)